 - ¾ tsp mustard

 - Soak tamarind in little water.
-Discard the pulp or filter.
 Set aside.

-- Dry roast all the ingredients mentioned under to grind, one after the other.
-Cool and make a fine paste with little water.
+- Cool and make a fine paste with little water.

-- Add turmeric and ground paste.
+- Add turmeric and ground kootu paste.
 Stir and cook.

 - When the cabbage is cooked add tamarind.